-The field investigations were undertaken by MPR staff over two days (1 to 2 July 2008) during a period of high base flow (around 37 ML/day).
-The study area extended the full length of Bowmans Creek between the New England Highway to the downstream limit of the lease area (400m above the Hunter River confluence).
+The field walk-over investigation was undertaken by MPR staff over two days (1 to 2 July 2008) during a period of high base flow (around 37 ML/day).
+The study area extended the full length of Bowmans Creek between the New England Highway to the downstream limit of the lease area (just above the Hunter River confluence).
 Channel morphology maps (ERM 2006a) and subsidence prediction maps (SCT 2008) were used as aids for determining the areas of potential concern for aquatic ecosystems.
-Miniwall and longwall footprints were overlaid onto the ERM maps so as to locate areas of potential concern.